DueckLab/DueckLab.github.io/proae.md

 [PRO-CTCAE Composite Grading Algorithm](https://pubmed.ncbi.nlm.nih.gov/33258687/)

+For a complete and up to date listing of publications, please visit our [publications page!](https://duecklab.github.io/pubs.html)

 _Interested in using our macros but having a hard time getting started?
 Reach out to us and we'd love to help!_
  [DueckLab@mayo.edu](mailto:DueckLab@mayo.edu)